Haris-Nisar/About-Me-/README.md

 - **Smart Paper Analyst:** RAG-based research assistant (FastAPI) for document Q&A and semantic search.
 - **Cric Vision & Focus App:** UI/UX prototypes in Figma for AI-based cricket analysis and a distraction-blocking productivity app.

-*(Pin these repositories at the top of your GitHub profile so they're visible without scrolling.)*

 ---

 ## Contact